yAOwzers/tp/docs/UserGuide.md

 ### 3.2 Switching between the two modes: `mode`

-Switches from notebook mode (at the bookshelf level) to the timetable mode or vice versa.
+This command allows you to switch from notebook mode (at the bookshelf level) to the timetable mode, or vice versa.

 - Switch to the notebook mode